kodumbeats/acme/README.md

 - PHP7+
 - openssl
-- [Flysystem](http://flysystem.thephpleague.com/) (any adapter would do) - to store the Lets Encrypt account information
+- [Utopia Storage](https://github.com/utopia-php/storage) (any adapter would do) - to store the Lets Encrypt account information

 ## Getting started

 Getting started is easy.
-First install the client, then you need to construct a flysystem filesystem, instantiate the client and you can start requesting certificates.
+First install the client, then you need to construct a Utopia Storage device, instantiate the client and you can start requesting certificates.

 ### Installation